 - 1. Services with an "A" or "B" rating from the United States Preventive Services Task Force.
 Examples include screenings for:

 - a.
 Breast cancer,

 - b.
 Cervical cancer,

 - c.
 Colorectal cancer,

+- This includes the preventive colonoscopy, anesthesia, polyp removal and pathology tests in connection with the preventive screening.
+It also includes a preventive screening following a positive non-invasive stool-based screening test or following a positive direct visualization test (i.e., flexible sigmoidoscopy, CT colonography)

 - d.
 High blood pressure,

 - e.
 Type 2 Diabetes Mellitus,

 - f.
 Cholesterol, and

 - g.
 Child and adult obesity.

 - 2. Immunizations for children, adolescents, and adults recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention;

 - 3. Preventive care and screenings for infants, children and adolescents as listed in the guidelines supported by the Health Resources and Services Administration; and

 - 4. Preventive care and screening for women as listed in the guidelines supported by the Health Resources and Services Administration, including:

 - a.
 Women's contraceptives, sterilization treatments, and counseling.
+This includes

-This includes Generic and single-source Brand Drugs as well as injectable contraceptives and patches.
+Generic and single-source Brand Drugs as well as injectable contraceptives and patches.
 Contraceptive devices such as diaphragms, intra uterine devices (IUDs), and implants are also covered.

 - b.
 Breastfeeding support, supplies, and counseling.
-Benefits for breast pumps are limited to one pump per Benefit Period.

-- c.
-Gestational diabetes screening.

-- 5. Preventive care services for tobacco cessation for members age 18 and older as recommended by the United States Preventive Services Task Forceincluding:

-- a.
-Counseling

-- b.
-Prescription Drugs
+Benefits for breast pumps are limited to one pump per Benefit Period. - c.
+Gestational diabetes screening. - 5.
+Preventive care services for tobacco cessation for members age 18 and older as recommended by the United States Preventive Services Task Forceincluding: - a.
+Counseling - b.
+Prescription Drugs - c.

-- c.
 Nicotine replacement therapy products when prescribed by a Provider, including over the counter (OTC) nicotine gum, lozenges and patches.